wing5wong/artisan-whs-static/source/_news/2020-06-19_football-narrow-whanganui-loss-to-taradale-in-womens-federation-league.md

 Thompson could likewise find open space in the first half, but passing lacked for some accuracy, being just out of her reach as she dashed repeatedly to try and keep the ball in play.

-Defender Lilee Taylor, backed by Walker, produced a crucial save in Whanganui's box as the ball had ricocheted between defenders and attackers, leaving Simmers out of position.
+Defender **Lilee Taylor**, backed by Walker, produced a crucial save in Whanganui's box as the ball had ricocheted between defenders and attackers, leaving Simmers out of position.

 Whanganui began finally getting some shots at goal late in the second quarter, but few caused the keeper concern.